 Regardless of the visitor management system, there are certain aspects to the process of handling guests that are common across the board.
 Most are done so quickly that sometimes very little thought goes into the process at all.
-Each step, however, is important to the functioning of your organization, the safety of your employees and data, the comfort of the guest and -- most importantly -- the overall efficiency of time spent.
+Each step, however, is important to the functioning of your organization, the safety of your employees and data, the comfort of the guest, and -- most importantly -- the overall efficiency of time spent.

-In this six-part article about the visitor management process, we’ll break down each step of the process, explain why it is important, and give examples of different methods for effectively accomplishing the end goal - great first impressions, productivity and safety.
+In this six-part article about the visitor management process, we’ll break down each step of the process, explain why it is important, and give examples of different methods for effectively accomplishing the end goal - great first impressions, productivity, and safety.

-Have you ever walked into a restaurant or other place of business, looked around and had no idea what you were supposed to do next?
+Have you ever walked into a restaurant or other place of business, looked around, and had no idea what you were supposed to do next?
 No one said hello.
 No sign directed you to “Order at the Window” or “Please seat yourself.”
 No directory on the wall pointed you to a visitor desk.
-Most guests in that situation will do one of three things: 1) they’ll wander around awkwardly and watch what other people do; 2) they’ll ask someone for help; or 3) they’ll turn around and leave.
+Most guests in that situation will do one of three things: 1) they’ll wander around awkwardly and watch what other people do; 2) they’ll ask someone for help, or 3) they’ll turn around and leave.

 This is an obvious failure of the organization to accomplish the first technique of a strong visitor management process: recognizing that visitors will come to your organization and they will need tools to make the initial moments of that visit comfortable and pleasant.
 We all know it is easier to remember negative experiences.
-Visitors who feel confused, lost or unwelcome may never want to return, and even worse, may tell others about their treatment.
+Visitors who feel confused, lost, or unwelcome may never want to return, and even worse, may tell others about their treatment.

 People have an inherent need to be recognized.
 The first step of recognizing visitors can be easy as saying, “hello”, having a sign that reads “Welcome Visitors” or a welcome screen that informs visitors of their next step.
 Not every location needs to roll out the red carpet for visitors, but every location needs to acknowledge the visitors who do walk through the door.

-Every organization has different ways of recognizing guests, and they range from very hands-on and labor intensive, to reception automation.
+Every organization has different ways of recognizing guests, and they range from very hands-on and labor-intensive, to reception automation.
 Some methods can be combined for maximum impact.

 Using People to Recognize Guests

-- Semi-dedicated receptionist: The difference between a dedicated and a semi-dedicated receptionist is one of responsibilities.
+- Semi-dedicated receptionist: The difference between a dedicated and a semi-dedicated receptionist is their full set of responsibilities.
 A semi-dedicated receptionist is stationed near the door and expected to greet guests as part of the job description (or, maybe they forgot to mention that part), but also has other responsibilities.
 Most administrative assistants fall into this category.
 They are expected to greet walk-in guests, answer phones, and perform other tasks, like write letters, manage calendars, set up meetings, and sometimes accomplish large projects.
 It is surprisingly hard to resume these other responsibilities after interruptions.

 - Informal/unrecognized receptionist: This is perhaps the least considered visitor welcome method, but is, unfortunately, a very common one.
 The unrecognized receptionist is often a junior employee with a functional role - human resources, accounting, office management - a person who has their own list of priorities.
-But in today’s modern office happens to sit in a desk by the door.
+But in today’s modern office happens to sit at a desk by the door.
 Depending on the number of walk-ins every day, unrecognized receptionists find themselves interrupting important tasks to help guests find their way.
 Whether they tell you or not, the unrecognized receptionist HATES IT.
 They resent the guests and the interruptions and prefer to just get their own work done.